-For purposes of these guidelines, stock ownership includes shares for which the executive or director has direct or indirect ownership or control, including stock and in-the-money vested stock options, but does not include unvested restricted stock units or unvested stock options.
+For purposes of these guidelines, stock ownership excludes unvested equity awards.
 Executives and directors are expected to meet their ownership guidelines within five years of becoming subject to the guidelines.
 All executives and directors who have served the Company for five or more years are currently meeting their ownership targets, while those executives and directors with less than five years of service are either currently meeting or are making progress to achieve these ownership targets.